Hardwood Stains That Last in Columbia, SC

 Eco-Friendly Hardwood Staining

 Our customers can have complete confidence that each of our stains has been rigorously tested and certified to meet the GREENGUARD® standard.
-These standards include low chemical emissions during the use of the product, ensuring a safe and healthy home for your family the entire time you use your hardwood floors.
+These standards include low chemical emissions during the use of the product, ensuring a safe and healthy home for your family the entire time you use your hardwood floors, plus it’s good for the environment!

 The following stains are available for your Columbia hardwood floor renewal project: